dgurudot/tg/help/en-US/HELP-ADMIN-RISK.md

 **Current** and **History:** History shows every approved change, with who asked and who approved.

-**Search and scope:** search by rule name, and filter by scope.
+**Search, Scope and column filters:** every column has a filter icon.
+Filters cover every rule in your tenant.
+Where the platform cannot filter a column yet, its icon is greyed with "Not filterable yet".

 **New rule…** and **Request change:** with Edit access, give the details and a reason.
 Every rule change is a request, and the rule shows **Pending change** until it is decided.

 **Last observed:** "Not measured yet" means the rule has not been checked yet.
+It fills in once the platform starts measuring limits.

+## Loading and freshness

+Lists load more as you scroll, and the table scrolls sideways when it is wider than your screen.
+Nothing refreshes on its own.
+If you are looking at saved data that has gone stale, the header time turns gold and a line says when it was fetched.
+Choose the refresh icon to update.